Sean-Bradley/new-cra/README.md

 ## Typescript

-You can create a TypeScript React project by adding the `-ts` flag.
+You can also create a TypeScript React project by adding the `-ts` flag.

 ```bash
 npx new-cra@latest my-app -ts